 Do Your Homework Before You Leave the House

-Saturday morning at 10 a.m., the lot is busy, the salesperson is already walking toward you, and the car you saved on your phone looks better in person.
-That is the exact moment buyers overpay, skip basic checks, and sign financing terms they have not actually read.
-The work that protects you happens at home.
+Saturday at 10 a.m., the lot is packed, the salesperson is already walking toward you, and the car you saved on your phone looks better in person.
+That is the exact moment buyers overpay, skip basic checks, and sign terms they never actually read.
+The work that protects you happens at home, not at the desk.

-Shabana Motors claims operation since 1979, which puts them at 47 years in business as of 2026.
-Longevity counts for something.
+Shabana Motors claims operation since 1979.
+Forty-seven years in business counts for something.
 It does not excuse weak answers on pricing, warranty coverage, title status, or loan terms.
 Verify before you visit.

 Build a Shortlist, Not a Wishlist

 Start with three vehicles.
-One target car locks you into a deal because every problem with that vehicle starts to feel negotiable.
+One target car locks you in because every problem with it starts to feel negotiable.
 Use a simple filter before you browse inventory.

 Budget first.
-Set your real down payment limit and your monthly cap before you look at trim levels or screen size.
+Set your real down payment and monthly cap before you look at trim levels or screen size.

 Job second.
 Highway commuter, family hauler, work truck, or first car for a teenager.
 Pick the vehicle around actual use.